 Dr. Laurence B. Mussio is an author, research scholar, strategic consultant, professor, trainer and advisor in executive communications and reputation management.
 He is one of Canada’s premier historians of business and enterprise, and a nationally published author with McGill-Queen’s University Press (MQUP), Canada’s leading scholarly publisher.
 His writing deals with a wide variety of subjects, from financial services, political economy and regulation, to information and communications technology, to the trajectory of the some of the North Atlantic world’s biggest firms.

-Dr. Mussio’s most recent publication, Whom Fortune Favours: The Bank of Montreal and the Rise of North American Finance (Volume 1: A Dominion of Capital, 1817-1945; Volume 2: Territories of Transformation, 1946-2017), published in April 2020 by MQUP, is a land-mark analysis of the long-run experience in relation to Canadian finance and Bank of Montreal.
+Dr. Mussio’s most recent publication, Whom Fortune Favours: The Bank of Montreal and the Rise of North American Finance (Volume 1: A Dominion of Capital, 1817-1945; Volume 2: Territories of Transformation, 1946-2017) is a land-mark analysis of the long-run experience in relation to Canadian finance and Bank of Montreal and was published in 2020 by MQUP.
+The historian Niall Ferguson called these volumes an “exemplary, deeply researched and insightful history” of one of North America’s founding financial institutions.
 This work is part of Dr. Mussio’s BMO Bank of Montreal historical series, which began with A Vision Greater Than Themselves: The Making of the Bank of Montreal, 1817-2017.
 This earlier volume focused on 200 subjects in word and image, designed to engage and inform the more general reader.
-The titles are also available in French, and all volumes can be found on Amazon.
+The titles are available in French, and can be found on Amazon.

-In 2018, Dr. Mussio co-founded the Long Run Initiative (LRI), an international not-for-profit based at Queen's University Centre of Economic History, Belfast.
-The LRI provides a forum for scholars, corporate leaders and public policymakers to discuss historical trends that shape key challenges facing business and governments today.
+In 2018, Dr. Mussio co-founded the Long Run Institute (LRI), an international not-for-profit that provides a forum for scholars, corporate leaders and public policymakers to discuss historical trends that shape key challenges facing business and governments today.
+Dr. Mussio is currently Chair.

 International Advisory Board